 Whether you are a spouse, family member or other loved one, treating the family dynamics of addiction is essential to the healing process.
 Our family program is designed to meet the individual needs of all family members and help them in their recovery and growth process.

 As a first step, family members are invited to join our Family Education groups held weekly.
 We are meeting on a secure telehealth platform for your convenience and safety.
 Family education is a great way to learn more about addiction and gain support from other families who are experiencing similar challenges.
 Our education sessions are led by a dedicated family therapist who is available to support you throughout your loved one’s treatment and beyond.
-Additionally, as the residential client completes treatment, family members have the option to continue to an aftercare group, just as their loved one will.
+Additionally, as the patient in our residential treatment center in Virginia completes treatment, family members have the option to continue to an aftercare group, just as their loved one will.

 Our family program is delivered within the context of the Bowen Systems model of family therapy.
 This approach is based on the idea that family members are connected to each other and have an impact on one another’s thoughts, feelings, and behaviors.
 Through this innovative and evidence-based model, our therapists help families to identify patterns of communication within their dynamics and foster healthier relationships with one another by moving past enabling and reacting.